web3w/OrcMinters/README.md

-# A verified orc token list
+# A verified ORC20 token list

 The data is parsed according to the [ORC20 document](https://docs.orc20.org/operations).
 When writing an inscription on BTC, you can check here if it is necessary to write another copy.I will maintain this index on a daily basis until a useful tool appears.
 ## Deploy